aks021/work-genius/app-mandrill-webhook/readme.md

 ## Steps to setup Test/Development environment

-We need a public IP address for https://localhost:8080
+We need a public IP address for https://localhost:8080, which can consume requests from Mandril
 - Install [ngrok](https://ngrok.com) and run

 ```bash